zhaokoh/gist-generation-analysis/README.md

-# gist-generation-analysis
+# Gist generation analysis code

-Analysis code for my honours project
+This repository hosts the code (mostly R and Jupyter) for my analysis on the honours project - gist generation.